-- Data Flow Diagrams (DFD): The modelling of requirements can be done using Data Flow Diagrams (DFD).
+- Data Flow Diagrams (DFD): The modeling of requirements can be done using Data Flow Diagrams (DFD).
 The flow of data within the system can be seen by using data flow diagrams (DFD).
 The system here can be a company, an organization, a hardware system in a computer, a software system in a computer, a set of procedures or a combination of everything.
-The data flow diagrams (DFD) are also called bubble chart or data flow graph.
+The data flow diagrams (DFD) are also called bubble charts or data flow graph.

 4. Validation of Software Requirements

 After the development of the specification of requirements, the requirements laid down in the document are validated.
 There may be requirements from the users that are illegal or which cannot be accomplished, or the experts can misunderstand the needs.
 The requirements must satisfy the following conditions: